-Once you’ve met these requirements, you can apply via the TikTok app through a Pro Account.
+Once you’ve met these requirements, you can apply via the TikTok app through a Pro/Creator Account.

 According to TikToks’s official page, the amount you’ll earn is different for every video and every creator.
 The calculations are based on a wide variety of factors including the number of views, level of engagement, and alignment with community guidelines.

-- Read More: How does PewDiePie make money?
+- Read More: How to make money on Instagram